threeal/libmongoose-deb/README.md

 # Mongoose Deb

-This repository contains CMake build project for the mongoose library.
+This repository contains CMake build project for the Mongoose library.
 It was created to accomodate the library packaging using the debian packaging system.

 ## Usage